Projection evolution and quantum spacetime: Introduction

-In the standard formulation of the quantum theory, any physical quantity is represented by a~hermitian operator whose eigenvalues are the possible outcomes of its measurement.
-However, the so-called Pauli theorem \cite{pauli-a,pauli-b,pauli-c} states, that it is impossible to construct a~hermitian time operator.
+In the standard formulation of the quantum theory, any physical quantity is represented by a~self adjoint operator whose eigenvalues are the possible outcomes of its measurement.
+However, the so-called Pauli theorem \cite{pauli-a,pauli-b} states, that it is impossible to construct a~self adjoint time operator which would be canonically conjugate to the Hamiltonian.
 It follows that time is not a~physical observable but is introduced as a~universal numerical parameter.
 This approach is inconsistent with what we know from the relativity theory, not to mention that it gives very limited means to discuss quantum events in the time domain.

-The Pauli theorem is an observation that it is in general impossible to construct a~self-adjoint time operator $\hat{t}$, which would be canonically conjugate to a~generic Hamiltonian $\Ham$.
-The justification of this claim is as follows: assume that we have such a~pair of canonically conjugated hermitian operators,
+A~careful mathematical analysis of this problem was presented by E.A.
+Galapon in Ref.~\cite{galapon}.
+He showed that this problem can be overcome using weaker assumptions about the observables.